-If you are feeling the need to run two commands after another, you can do so easily.
+If you are feeling the need to run two commands one after the other, you can do so easily.
 Add this to your collection of CMD hacks.
 You just need to put “&&” between each command and save some time.
 For example, here’s how to run ipconfig and paint.

 3. Use Function keys and become a pro user

 One out of the very useful CMD tricks is to use function keys.
 There is a lot these keys can do to improve your CMD experience.